1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 The Portland Pedestrian Advisory Committee is a standing citizen advisory committee active since the early 1990s.
 The purpose of the Portland Pedestrian Advisory Committee is to advise the Mayor and City Council and City departments on all matters that encourage and enhance walking as a means of transportation, recreation, wellness, and environmental enhancement.

-David Aulwes (Chair), Roger Averbeck, Don Baack, Carolyn Briggs, Betsy Clapp, Marianne Fitzgerald, Rebecca Hamilton, Erin Kelley, Doug Klotz (Vice Chair), Rod Merrick, Elizabeth Mros-O'Hara, Ellison Pearson and Marian Rhys and Darla Sturdy.
+David Aulwes (Chair), Roger Averbeck, Don Baack, David Crout, Marianne Fitzgerald, Rebecca Hamilton, Melissa Kaganovich, Arlene Kimura, Erin Kelley, Doug Klotz (Vice Chair), Rod Merrick, Noel Mickelberry, Elizabeth Mros-O'Hara, Suzanne Stahl and Jonathan Winslow.

 Crosswalk Traffic Engineering Safety Analysis

 Map of walking route highlighting existing, planned and potential pedestrian routes to South Waterfront